Research and Clinical Trials

 Lifespan’s research mission is to attract and support scientists and clinicians who work at the leading edge of their fields and who have the scientific vision to transform patient care.
 We encourage a culture of discovery and continuous innovation, attracting and retaining scientists, clinicians, medical students, and residents.
 As teachers, we also provide training for the next generation of biomedical researchers.

-During the most recent fiscal year, Lifespan’s external research funding reached an impressive total of nearly $80 million in grants and contracts, which demonstrates the creativity, ingenuity and importance of the biomedical and behavioral research conducted at Lifespan.
+During the most recent fiscal year, Lifespan’s external research funding reached an impressive total of more than $86 million in grants and contracts, which demonstrates the creativity, ingenuity and importance of the biomedical and behavioral research conducted at Lifespan.
 Our research activities support approximately 357 faculty who are engaged in research and 610 staff employed in our research sector.

 Approximately 1,500 current clinical research studies are underway, including tests of new drugs, devices, and diagnostics for people with cancer, heart disease, diabetes, and brain injury.
 We are also nationally recognized for our research in psychiatry, preventive medicine, and behavioral medicine, including our studies on depression, sleep disorders, weight control, and substance abuse.